sarisabban/DeepPhase/README.md

 If you want to download our serialise dataset it is provided [here]() (name: CrystalDataset.tar.bz2 and size: ~GB).
 You will need to uncompress this file using the command `tar -jxvf CrystalDataset.tar.bz2` at which point the serialised files will have a total size of ~GB.

 6. Training the neural network:
+Once you have the serialised dataset you can run the following command to train the PointNet neural network.
+At the end of a successful training you should get a weights.h5 file.

+`python PointNet.py`

+If you want to download our trained weights file it is provided [here]() (name: weights.h5 and size: ~MB).